-LC assigned groups of three reviewers for each intervention.
-In each group, two reviewers independently extracted the descriptive data, results and estimations of the studies meeting the selection criteria, using a standardized form.
+AO and MA independently extracted the descriptive data, results and estimations of the studies meeting the selection criteria, using a standardized form.
 Disagreements were resolved by review of a third reviewer.
-The reviewers who extracted the data also carried out secondary searches for studies by reviewing the references of the selected articles.
+They also carried out secondary searches for studies by reviewing the references of the selected articles.